 The birthday girl prevailed and I had the pleasure of puttering through cookbooks to plan the menu, going to my favourite market to get the ingredients, and cooking to a carefully orchestrated schedule that actually allowed me to go shopping with my daughter a few hours before the party, secure in the knowledge that the entire meal was prepped and ready to go.
 When my friends arrived, I was able to put it all together in a way that looked fairly effortless (the wine may have encouraged that assessment).
 We all had a great time, the meal was praised, and I had one of my best birthday celebrations.

 I’ve been cooking and baking since an early age.
 As evidence of having grown up on a farm in the 60s and 70s, I’m a Certified 4-H Homemaker (how’s that for credentials!).
 Mind you, I don’t have a single memorable recipe from that experience, but I did learn a lot about growing a vegetable garden.

-My early culinary influences were my mother, an amazing and ambitious cook, baker and bread maker (I remember her making puff pastry from scratch, for goodness sake!).
+My earliest culinary influence was my mother, an amazing and ambitious cook, baker and bread maker (she even made puff pastry from scratch!).
 Mom was crowned Bake Queen at our local fall fair one year, a title she was proud to have and greatly deserved.
 I was also lucky to have a glamorous and kind older cousin who lavished all kinds of time on me, including many afternoons spent baking together.
 Everything was mixed by hand, and I remember struggling to mix heavy cookie dough and our calls of “the precious milk!” when it was time to stir it in to loosen the batter.